sha1n/bert/README.md

 [![Release Drafter](https://github.com/sha1n/benchy/actions/workflows/release-drafter.yml/badge.svg)](https://github.com/sha1n/benchy/actions/workflows/release-drafter.yml)

 # benchy
-`benchy` is a simple CLI benchmarking tool that allows you to easily compare key performance metrics of different CLI commands.
-It was developed very quickly for a very specific use-case I had, but it is already very useful and can easily evolve into something even better.
+`benchy` is a CLI benchmarking tool that allows you to easily compare performance metrics of different CLI commands.
+I developed this tool to benchmark and compare development tools and configurations on different environment setups and machine over time.
+It is designed to support complex scenarios that require high level of control and consistency.

 - [benchy](#benchy)
   - [Main Features](#main-features)